Marwah123-4/Marwah123-4.github.io/index.md

 RNA Seq II: Using dataset at_tf_gex, we created the heatmap of the ecotype and plant parts and see how gene is expressed differetly in two or more different samples. [here](<https://Marwah123-4.github.io/BioInformatics/RNA Seq II.html>)
 Phylogetic analysis and visualization: Creating the evolutionary tree from mammal phylogeny from dataset. [here](<https://Marwah123-4.github.io/BioInformatics/HW-9.html>)

-Phylogetic analysis and visualization: Creating the evolutionary tree from mammal phylogeny from dataset.